Raise happy kids that are resilient, responsible, respectful, and kind - with

 We all want our children to grow into responsible, resilient, positive, empathetic, kind, and hardworking adults.
 But most parents have no idea how to make that happen in the little time they have at the end of the day.
 We're too busy to read parenting books, so most of us just struggle through each day, hoping, with fingers crossed, that the kids will turn out OK.

 10-Minute Parent takes hoping, guessing, AND reading, out of the equation.
 We develop simple tools that help parents create loving connections, build strong family ties, and raise good kids - in just 10 minutes a day.
-These tools actually do the work for you and help create the "good parenting" moments that get lost in the shuffle of busy, over-scheduled days...the moments that make us feel like good parents.
+These tools do the work for you and help create the "good parenting" moments that get lost in the shuffle of busy, over-scheduled days...the moments that make us feel like good parents.
 You learn how to parent like an expert, not by reading, but by interacting with your children in relaxed, fun, and meaningful ways.

-What is
+What is 10 MINUTE PARENT?

-Employers have tried all kinds of programs to help busy parents.
+Employers have tried all kinds of PROGRAMS to help busy parents.

-Over the last three decades parents have heard the advice of thousands of parenting and work/life balance experts who offer tips on how to manage our time, devices, distractions, interruptions, meetings and email overload – all in the name of efficiency.
+Decades of effort and billions of dollars have gone into work/life balance programs, perks and experts, but working parents feel as overwhelmed and guilty as ever.
+Over the last three decades parents have heard the advice of thousands of work/life balance, and parenting, experts who offer tips on how to manage our time, devices, distractions, interruptions, meetings and email overload – all in the name of efficiency.
 They tell us to get organized, prioritize our to-do lists, make time for ourselves and let go of guilt.
 Parents have tried everything yet still feel overwhelmed, stressed, and guilty.

 There's nothing left but WORK and KIDS.